saovi242-ship-it/ovi_ai/ovi_ai/README.md

 Production-ready Flutter project foundation for a premium AI companion app.

-This scaffold intentionally contains **no screens and no feature implementation**.
+This scaffold intentionally contains **no screens and no feature implementation**..
 It establishes the boundaries and dependencies needed to build the product incrementally without coupling UI, business rules, persistence, or networking.